bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 {% include message_box.html type="important" title="Enabling the public install page" content="Be aware that to have a public install page, you must configure your exposed Workflow's **Deploy to Bitrise.io** Step correctly: the **Enable public page for the App?** input of the Step must be set to `true`."%}

+{% include message_box.html type="important" title="Binary types" content="The public install page is not available for all type of artifacts.

+* For iOS, it's only available if the .ipa file is signed with a Debug, Development or Ad-Hoc type provisioning profile.
+It's not available if the artifact is an .xcarchive file.

+* For Android, it's only available if the artifact is a universal APK.
+For split APKs or AABs, there will be no public install page link."%}

 To send the public install page link or the QR code:

 1. [Expose the Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) that creates the installable file, and run the Workflow on Bitrise.